Lyubov Axelrod: Later career

-In the 1920s she first worked at the Institute of Red Professors and later at the Soviet Institute of Philosophy.
-Her appointment to lecture in philosophy at Sverdlov University, in 1921, was originally blocked by the Orgburo, but when Lenin was consulted he said that it should be allowed, on condition that she was kept under observation in case she started promoting Menshevism.
+In the 1920s she first worked at the Institute of Red Professors and later at the Institute of Scientific Philosophy.
+Her appointment to lecture in philosophy at Sverdlov Communist University, in 1921, was originally blocked by the Orgburo, but when Lenin was consulted he said that it should be allowed, on condition that she was kept under observation in case she started promoting Menshevism.
 In the 1930s her version of Marxism was officially denounced as a "Mechanistic revision of Marxism" and she faded into obscurity.

 She died on 5 February 1946 in Moscow.